AdaptiveMotorControlLab/DLC2Kinematics/README.md

 ## Acknowledgements

 This code is a collect of contributions from members of the Mathis Laboratory over the years.
 In particular (alphabetical):
-Michael Beauzile, Sebastien Hausmann, Jessy Lauer, Mackenzie Mathis, Tanmay Nath, Steffen Schneider.
+Michael Beauzile, Sebastien Hausmann, Jessy Lauer, Alexander Mathis, Mackenzie Mathis, Tanmay Nath, Steffen Schneider.